RealDebugg/resource-builder-ts/README.md

 For a JS only version check out: https://github.com/RealDebugg/resource-builder-js The JS version was built a little differently, resources won't restart automatically.
 You'll also need to initialise every new resource manually (run `yarn` within the resource folder).
 After that, you'll be able to watch/build every initialised resource parallel to each other, however the setup process is the same.

+Both of these boilerplates don't have any native support for UI, if anything it'll probably be added to this version in the future.
+If you're building any type of UI on top of this then you'll have to add the dependencies yourself.